Skip to main content

 Summary

-HB247 would extend Alabama's line-of-duty death benefit to survivors of active volunteer firefighters who die from work-related cancer, effective October 1, 2026.
+HB247 would extend Alabama’s line-of-duty death benefit to survivors of volunteer firefighters who die from cancer.

 What This Bill Does

-It makes survivors or dependents of active volunteer firefighters who die from cancer eligible for the state’s line-of-duty death benefit, using the same framework as for paid first responders.
-To qualify, the firefighter must have at least six years of service, be an active volunteer, have undergone a pre-certification physical showing no cancer, and the department must keep records showing exposure to a known carcinogen.
-If exposure to a known carcinogen is reasonably linked to the cancer, the death is presumed to be in the line of duty unless the state proves otherwise by a preponderance of the evidence.
-The bill ties these benefits to the existing rules in Article 1, Chapter 30, Title 36 of the Alabama Code and sets October 1, 2026, as the effective date.
+It would make survivors or dependents of a volunteer firefighter eligible for the line-of-duty death benefit if the death is caused by cancer and the firefighter met specific conditions.
+Eligible conditions include at least six years of service, active status at symptom onset, a pre-certification physical showing no cancer, and a department record showing exposure to a known carcinogen.
+If the carcinogen exposure is reasonably linked to the cancer, the cancer is presumed to have arisen in the line of duty unless proven otherwise.
+The benefit would be administered under the existing framework of the State Board of Adjustment and would take effect on October 1, 2026.

 Who It Affects

-• Survivors or dependents of active volunteer firefighters who die from work-related cancer and would be eligible for the line-of-duty death benefit.
+• Survivors or dependents of active volunteer firefighters in Alabama who die from cancer and meet the eligibility criteria.

-• Active volunteer firefighters and their departments, who must meet new eligibility criteria (six years of service, active status, pre-employment health screening, and carcinogen exposure documentation) to qualify for the benefit.
+• Active volunteer firefighters in Alabama and their fire departments, who must meet the eligibility criteria and maintain records of carcinogen exposure to support such claims.

 Key Provisions

-• Extends the line-of-duty death benefit to survivors of volunteer firefighters who die from cancer, under the existing benefit framework for first responders.
+• Extends the line-of-duty death benefit to survivors of volunteer firefighters who die of cancer.

 Subjects